carla-simulator/carla/Docs/python_api.md

 - <a name="carla.WeatherParameters.wind_intensity"></a>**<font color="#f8805a">wind_intensity</font>** (_float_)
 Wind intensity.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.sun_azimuth_angle"></a>**<font color="#f8805a">sun_azimuth_angle</font>** (_float_)
-The azimuth angle of the sun in degrees.
+The sun's azimuth angle in degrees.
 Values range from 0 to 360.
 - <a name="carla.WeatherParameters.sun_altitude_angle"></a>**<font color="#f8805a">sun_altitude_angle</font>** (_float_)
-Altitude angle of the sun in degrees.
+The sun's altitude angle in degrees.
 Values range from -90 to 90.

 <h3>Methods</h3>
 - <a name="carla.WeatherParameters.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**cloudiness**=0.0</font>, <font color="#00a6ed">**precipitation**=0.0</font>, <font color="#00a6ed">**precipitation_deposits**=0.0</font>, <font color="#00a6ed">**wind_intensity**=0.0</font>, <font color="#00a6ed">**sun_azimuth_angle**=0.0</font>, <font color="#00a6ed">**sun_altitude_angle**=0.0</font>)